ksu-cs-textbooks/cis400/content/3-web-development/05-linq/03-linq.md

 }
 ```

-With this refactoring, the worst case becomes $O(n)$ - our query would run twice as fast!
-Also, if we never _use_ `strugglingStudentsAtoN`, the query is never executed, so the cost is $O(0)$.
+With this refactoring, we only need one iteration over our list - our query would run twice as fast!
+Also, if we never _use_ `strugglingStudentsAtoN`, the query is never executed, so the cost is constant time.
 This might seem nonsensical, but consider if we have some kind of conditional, i.e.:

 ```csharp
 switch(advisor.Number) {